Twig6943/PvZWidescreenSteam/README.md

-A launcher for the PvZ Widescreen to be playable through Steam.
+A PvZ Widescreen fork that makes the game launchable from Steam.

 How to use this: